youshido-php/GraphQL/README.md

  {
     data: {
         latestPost: {
-            title: "Interesting approach",
-            summary: "This new GraphQL library for PHP works really well" }
+            title: "This is a post title",
+            summary: "This is a post summary"
+        }
     }
  }